ggrbill/python-examples/README.md

 ```

 ## Running examples
-To run the Python examples execute enter in the folder `src` and execute the following commands:
+To run the Python examples you must be in the `src` folder, for that execute the following commands:
 ```shell
 $ cd src
 $ python {example_filename}.py